AdiePrestone/KamilimuDS/README.md

 # Preferred Tools for Data Science
 Technically Data Science relies on math. **It's always been math** but running your functions in a programming environment solves issues to do with reproducibility, schedulability and collaboration.

 For this tutorial we intend to use Python3 in an ubuntu environment.
+As a guide here's a free [Python in Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/) that can help.
 ############################### BREAK ###############################

 # Diving in